 “[Doctors] told me it was a one in 5 million chance of me being a match for a non-family member,” Lyle said to the AP.
 “They gave me the timeline and everything’s been moving quickly after that.”

 Lyle said the recipient would remain anonymous for at least a year following the procedure.
 “He has six months to live and I have the possibility to buy him a couple more years,” Lyle told the AP.

 Lyle’s generosity is tremendously moving.
 A person who is terminally ill or fighting cancer may be able to qualify for Social Security Disability Insurance (SSDI).
 For information about bone marrow donations, you can visit the National Marrow Donor Program, where you can register to become a donor.

-If you or a loved one has a terminal illness and you have questions about disability benefits, do not hesitate to contact our Tulsa Social Security Disability lawyers for a free consultation.
+If you or a loved one has a terminal illness and you have questions about disability benefits, do not hesitate to contact our Tulsa Social Security Disability lawyers for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.